Christopher de Leon: Reception

-De León has been named the most successful Filipino drama actor for three decades (1970s, 1980s, 1990s).
+De Leon has been named the most successful Filipino drama actor for three decades (1970s, 1980s, 1990s).
 The Daily Tribune named him the third greatest leading man in Philippine cinema, behind Rogelio de la Rosa and Leopoldo Salcedo.
 He was one of the highest-paid film actors in the Philippines during the 1980s, with a salary reaching over ₱300,000 per film.
-In a 2001 interview with journalist Remy Umerez, César Montano described De León as the most professional actor he had ever worked with, saying: "He comes to the set fully prepared and you better watch out if you don't know your lines well.
+In a 2001 interview with journalist Remy Umerez, César Montano described De Leon as the most professional actor he had ever worked with, saying: "He comes to the set fully prepared and you better watch out if you don't know your lines well.
 He can memorize a revised script in the wink of an eye."
-Montano also praised De León's acting style, saying: "He has a very sharp memory and his approach to acting is infectious...Difficult scenes become easy to stage with seasoned actors like Boyet."
+Montano also praised De Leon's acting style, saying: "He has a very sharp memory and his approach to acting is infectious...Difficult scenes become easy to stage with seasoned actors like Boyet."

-De León has starred in numerous critically acclaimed films that hold significance within Philippine cinema.
+De Leon has starred in numerous critically acclaimed films that hold significance within Philippine cinema.
 In 2006, six renowned film critics through the Philippine Daily Inquirer listed Gumapang Ka sa Lusak (1990) and Dekada '70 (2002) among the 21 best Filipino films in the last 21 years.
 In 2007, the Philippine Entertainment Portal named three films, Aguila (1979), Dekada '70 (2002), and Ganito Kami Noon...
 Paano Kayo Ngayon?
 (1976) on their list of top ten Philippine historical films of all time.
 In 2021, Far Out Magazine named Tatlong Taong Walang Diyos (1976) one of the ten essential films from the Philippines.
-In 2023, critics from the Philippine Entertainment Portal named De León among the best actors of the year for his role in When I Met You in Tokyo.
+In 2023, critics from the Philippine Entertainment Portal named De Leon among the best actors of the year for his role in When I Met You in Tokyo.

 Personal life

-De León's first marriage was to actress Nora Aunor.
-The couple, who eventually separated, had five children, including actresses Matet and Lotlot de León.
-De León's second marriage, to actress Sandy Andolong, produced five children.
+De Leon's first marriage was to actress Nora Aunor.
+The couple has one biological child and four adopted children, including actresses Matet and Lotlot de Leon.
+They divorced in 1996.De Leon's second marriage, to actress Sandy Andolong, produced five children.

-De León is a practicing Roman Catholic.
+De Leon is a practicing Roman Catholic.

-On March 17, 2020, during the COVID-19 pandemic, De León announced that he had been diagnosed with the virus.
+On March 17, 2020, during the COVID-19 pandemic, De Leon announced that he had been diagnosed with the virus.
 He claimed to be asymptomatic, and was not in contact with any COVID-19 carriers.
 He recovered and was released from hospital on March 24.